machal/cssmine-content/css3-multiple-backgrounds.md

     repeat;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Try it yourself
+Try it Yourself
 ---------------

-Remember that an image can also be repredsented by a [CSS3
+Remember that an image can also be represented by a [CSS3
 gradient](<css3-gradients.md>) with a semi-transparent background.
 You can make
 use of this effect to cover an image even if you do not know the height of the
 element: